statsfm/support-docs/docs/third-party-integrations/specter-for-statsfm.md

 ## Installation

-You can download the desktop app [here](https://specter.isontic.com/download), It is currently available for Windows and MacOS!
+You can download the desktop app [here](https://specter.isontic.com/download), it is currently available for Windows and MacOS!

 ### macOS Installation